Impact

 Oscar Wilde

-Like a spinning merry-go-round on the playground, a self-focused life will unwittingly push others away.
-If we are going to participate in the joy of “one anothering,” we need to let Jesus rewire our thinking to be even more aware of others than we are of ourselves.
+A self-focused life will unwittingly push others away like a spinning merry-go-round on the playground.
+If we will participate in the joy of “one anothering,” we need to let Jesus rewire our thinking to be even more aware of others than ourselves.

 Not Here for Me